-Making Jasmine Rice in Instant Pot or Electric Pressure Cooker has become my favorite method to cook it.
+Making White Jasmine Rice in Instant Pot (Electric Pressure Cooker) has become my favorite method to cook it.
 It gives perfect results every time and is totally hands-off.
 Once you try the instant pot jasmine rice recipe, you will not go back to any other method.

 About This Recipe